Surf Forecasts:

 Best Forecast Surf Conditions for Marengo this week:

-The surf forecast for Marengo over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Monday (Jul 13) at 10AM.
-The primary swell is predicted to be 6.5m and 15s period with a secondary swell of 3.0m and 16s.
+The surf forecast for Marengo over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 17) at 4PM.
+The primary swell is predicted to be 1.8m and 16s period.
 The wind is predicted to be cross-offshore as the swell arrives.

 | Wave Type | Time (AEST) & Date | Wave Height & Period |